 However, knowing Cone well playing against him in his time with both the Jays and Yankees, the Boston Red Sox decided to give him a $1 million contract for 2001.
 While he wasn’t phenomenal and only pitched 135 innings over 25 starts, he was worth 1.9 WAR to the Red Sox.
 That made him about a league-average starting pitcher, an absolute bargain at that salary.
 The Mets would give him another shot in 2002 but he was knocked around in 5 games (4 starts) before retiring.

 Overall, Cone won 194 games over 17 seasons with a 3.46 ERA.
-He struck out a solid 8.3 K/9 and was respectable with his walk rate around 3.5 BB/9.
-He earned a lot of money in his career, and he deserved it, being one of the better pitchers in the American League and National League when he was in those leagues.
-It is interesting to see that he was traded three times in two of his contract years and it’s nice that the Yankees helped him gain World Championship rings (1996, 1998, 1999, 2000).
+He struck out a solid 8.3 batters per 9 innings and was respectable with his walk rate around 3.5 BB/9.
+He earned a lot of money in his career and deserved it, being one of the better pitchers both in the American League and National League when he was in those leagues.
+It’s interesting to see that he was traded three times in two of his contract years.
+Inevitably, he’d be remembered most for his time with the Yankees, who helped him gain four World Championship rings in 1996, 1998, 1999, and 2000).

 Cone may not have become a Hall-of-Famer, yet he racked up 62.3 Baseball-Reference WAR in his career.
 That’s actually more than a few Hall-of-Fame pitchers, like Early Wynn (61.1 WAR) and Jim Bunning (59.4).
 He’s in the neighborhood of It wouldn’t shock me if Cone made it to Cooperstown one day by vote of the Eras Committee.
 While he’s mostly remembered today as a Yankee, and understandably so, he was a great pitcher no matter where he went.
 Cone deserves far more attention historically than he gets.